Navy Commander to face rape charges for 3rd time

 During the ordeal, Kristin told the defendant "no," "stop" "get out" or "get off" at least 90 times in less than 15 minutes, the prosecutor said.

+Armstrong said his client shot the video for protection and even told this to arresting officers.

+"I don’t think anybody would have told the police, 'look at my phone' if they thought it was going to get them in trouble," said Armstrong.

-Defense attorney Kerry Armstrong told jurors that Neuhart, a married Iraq War veteran and father of six, and his client had a mutual attraction to each other.
+Armstrong had told jurors that Neuhart, a married Iraq War veteran and father of six, and his client had a mutual attraction to each other.
 He said things might have been misconstrued that night, and both of them were drunk.

 Neuhart thought Kristin, a helicopter pilot and a lieutenant, had been flirting with him while they were in Guam, Armstrong said.